Dasiu/stones/README.md

 - it helps to code readability
 * same with makeMove method.
 Move it from logic to player.
 - code will be more natural, but might be more complicated.
+* board toList method should be replaced by getPieces.